 I am a Seattle based visual artist who works in the medium of hand woven tapestry.
 Tapestry weaving has been my primary form of expression for twenty years and I have exhibited my work both nationally and internationally.
-You can view my CV here, and you can learn more about me and my process by reading my blog posts.
+You can view my CV here.

 A common theme in my work is the experience of time, especially those defining moments that reference personal transformation.
 My goal is to capture the emotional impact of life's liminal experiences in visual form.
 To me, the slow progression of tapestry weaving makes time feel almost tangible, and amplifies the impact of the imagery.

 I am attracted to the tactile qualities of tapestry and how the cloth absorbs the light, producing deep, saturated color.
 Making tapestry is continually engaging, involving constant decision making and an element of risk - risk, because one cannot go back and fix a design or a color choice once that area has been woven over.
 Also, because the work gets rolled under the beam of the loom as I go, I never see the entire tapestry until it is completely finished.
 Every tapestry is a bit of a surprise in the end, and always, a satisfying achievement.